Discover Sos_Scheduler_Yield: Explore 10 Perf Killer

 Parallelism Configuration

 The parallelism settings for the SQL Server should be adjusted to your workload and hardware.
-The requirement for jobs to yield the scheduler can be decreased by proper setup.
-If you want to manage query execution in parallel, think about utilizing the MAXDOP (Maximum Degree of Parallelism) parameter.
+Proper setup can decrease the requirement for jobs to yield the scheduler.
+If you want to manage query execution in parallel, consider utilizing the MAXDOP (Maximum Degree of Parallelism) parameter.

 Resource Distribution